MuradAhmedKhan/CC-106395/Project Phase 3/readme.md

 **63093** | **Murad Ahmed Khan** <!--this is the group leader in bold-->
 62914 | Afifa Jamil

+## Lexical Specification ##

+There are some lexical specifications in Mini java which are given below:

+**White Space**, new line, carriage return, and tabulator are examples of white space.

+A numeric **integer literals** are from any number in between 1 to 9, the length of integer literals doesn't matter, but the end must also in between 0 to 9.
+And one more thing and that is we can use 0 as an integeral literal.

+An **identifiers** are basically strings which can be start with any letter, underscore and even digits.
+Moreover Identifiers are not the keywords, it's a string which names depends upon the user's wish.

 ## Code Example of InsertionSort in Mini Java ##

 ```